lynn/autumn/autumn.hs.md

 ## Cards

 Autumn Leaves is a solitaire card game, and solitaire card games are made up of cards.

-A card can be face-down (`Hidden`) or face-up (`Shown`); if it is face-up, it may further be "held" (targeted by the current move / rendered with inverted color), which is really more of a UI concern than part of the game logic, but here I've intertwined them a little, so that the UI state and the tableau state are one and the same.
+A card can be face-down (`Hidden`) or face-up (`Shown`).
+If it is face-up, it may further be "held" (i.e. targeted by the current move / rendered with inverted color), which is really more of a UI concern than part of the game logic.
+I've intertwined those concerns a little so that the UI state and the tableau state are one and the same.

 The "face" of a card is just a `Char`.
-Face-down cards are shown as `?` and face-up cards are shown as their face.
+The function `ch` gives us a look at a card; face-down cards are shown as `?` and face-up cards are shown as their face.

 ```hs
 -- Cards